 A greeting“Jerusalem is more than a location.
 Jerusalem is a condition of beauty.
 Jerusalem is everywhere where there is beauty.
 Now, some of this beauty is with you, in Bensheim; and Bensheim can therefore choose to be in Jerusalem as well.
 In order to get into the Jerusalem from above one has to go through the Jerusalem from below.
 Everyone would have the opportunity in Bensheim now… more” (Rabbi Andrew Steiman of Frankfurt on the Main for the inauguration).

 The fence at the Stone of EncounterMake a fence around the law! - (Proverbs of the Fathers, 1st chapter, 1st verse).
 The law, the Torah is a Tree of Life it is said in Judaism.
-In the Jerusalem Friedensmal, the Tree of Life within the Circle of Peace is the central element.
-The Garden of Freedom and the fence at the Stone of Encounter are the frame of the Jerusalem Friedensmal, meaning the fence around the law.
+In the Jerusalem Friedensmal, the Tree of Life is the central element.
+A Garden of Freedom and the fence at the Stone of Encounter as part of its boundary form the frame of the Jerusalem Friedensmal, meaning the fence around the law.
 The word "garden" comes from the Indo-European word "ghorto" that means ring fence.
 The "fence around the law" was not included in the original planning for the Jerusalem Friedensmal.
-The fence and thus the Stone of Encounter and the Garden of Freedom was unexpectedly brought by life.
+The fence and thus the Stone of Encounter and a Garden of Freedom as a frame was unexpectedly brought by life.
 The story went like this:

 The local authority issued a special permit in 2012 for the construction of a paddock fence on the neighbouring property.
 Our monument shows theTree of Life that breaks through a dark ring (for the dark past) towards Jerusalem and is thus a symbol of freedom.
 The new fence was to be built directly before the breakthrough of the Tree of Life.
 This counteracted the artistic message of the monument.
 It also meant that the originally planned memorial design with approved 33 large memorial stones lacked the freedom in order to be able to work in the intended way.
 A monument that feels overwhelming is not suitable for transporting a message of peace and freedom and attracting visitors.

 The artist removed 22 stones in the monument circle and replaced them symbolically in the sense of the artistic message of the monument design by aStone of Encounter at the border of the property.
 With that, he opened the "dark ring" of the monument to the other side facing away from the fence.
 These measures were able to bring a relieve to the overall appearance of the landscape again.
 On the Stone of Encounter, the message of peace reads: „That we recognize the fences in our dealings with one another...".
-In addition, with the design of embankments (angel wings) on the sides of the monument area and a levelling around the monument circle the fence got a different aesthetic function: from a blockade in front of the Tree of Life, the fence became part of a frame; a safe space for the Circle of Peace.
-That's how the Garden of Freedom first came into existence.
+In addition, with the design of embankments (angel wings) on the sides of the monument area and a levelling around the monument circle the fence got a different aesthetic function: from a blockade in front of the Tree of Life, the fence became part of a frame; a safe space and "interface with the outside" for the Friedensmal.
+That's how a Garden of Freedom as a frame came into being.